splunk/public-o11y-docs/gdi/get-data-in/compute/windows.rst

 #.
 Log in to Splunk Observability Cloud.

 #.
+Open the :new-page:`Windows guided setup <https://login.signalfx.com/#/gdi/scripted/otel-connector-windows/step-1?category=all&gdiState=%7B"integrationId":"otel-connector-windows"%7D>`.
+Optionally, you can navigate to the guided setup on your own:
+   #.
 In the left navigation menu, select :menuselection:`Data Management`, then select :guilabel:`+ Add Integration` to open the :strong:`Integrate Your Data` page.

    #.
 In the integration filter menu, select :guilabel:`All`.

-#. #.
+   #.
 Select :guilabel:`Windows`.

    #.
 Select :guilabel:`Add Connection`.
 The integration guided setup appears.

 #.
 Follow the steps in the guided setup.